achyudh/replica-gh-data/README.md

-# Replica-GH-Data
+# ReplicaGH Data
 Data for the Replica-GH project.
-For the codebase, check out https://github.com/achyudhk/ReplicaGH.
+For the codebase, check out https://github.com/achyudh/replica-gh.

 ### References
 * Sutskever, Ilya, Oriol Vinyals, and Quoc V. Le.
 "Sequence to sequence learning with neural networks."
 Advances in neural information processing systems.
 2014.